afauroux/MagdaAndAntoineAndTheVan/posts/USA - 8.md

 ![Magda in school](https://user-images.githubusercontent.com/20797902/178133337-a3282d8a-3b82-4849-800d-4aa3eb6e6422.jpg)

 We crossed Idaho in its narrowest part (so-called panhandle) and the only attraction there was the Pride Parade in Coeur d'Alene surrounded by gunned and masked complotists 🔫!
 We even witnessed an arrest of a bigger group of extremists who came there crowded in a truck to cause trouble.
-West Washington didn't have such entertainement, but it still surpised us with its arid landscapes, which are similar to Oregon - cold but arid plains filled with sagebush and tumbling tumbleweed.
+West Washington didn't have such entertainement, but it still surpised us with its landscapes - cold but arid plains filled with sagebush and tumbling tumbleweed.

 ![west Washington](https://user-images.githubusercontent.com/20797902/178133661-c104b9c3-f7f4-4668-a083-6c8c05956dd1.jpg)